info-mdshakeeb/m360-ict_task/README.md

 ## Implementation Details

-The application uses React's `useState` and `useEffect` hooks and `Redux Toolkit` for state management and side effects respectively.
+The application uses React's `useState` hooks and `Redux Toolkit` for state management and side effects respectively.
 The tasks are stored in the local storage, so they persist across browser sessions.

 ## How to Run